Deafness in Nicaragua: Language deprivation

 A census taken in Nicaragua in 2009, showed that 10.1% of the disabled population were deaf and hard of hearing, which is about 12,783 people.
 In Nicaragua, it is rare for deaf adults to have deaf children, so very few deaf children have a deaf relative.
 Because of this, most deaf children don't learn NSL until they enter school.
 However, most deaf children in Nicaragua don't have access to special education.
-Research has shown that language is best learned between the ages of 0 to 5 years old, due to the brain having high plasticity during this time period.
+Research has shown that language is best learned between the ages of 0 and 5 years old, due to the brain having high plasticity during this time period.
 Since deaf and hard of hearing children in Nicaragua don't learn NSL until they enter school, which is past this age period, they experience language deprivation due to delay of language input.

 In Nicaragua, many hearing people use gestures without talking.
 The hearing culture has many established gestures with fixed meanings.
-Typical hearing people aren't told to not use gestures with deaf and hard of hearing people.
+Typical hearing people aren't told to not use gestures with deaf and hard-of-hearing people.
 Homesigning is also still used in Nicaragua, with deaf children homesigners using some of the same gestures of their parents.
 A study done by Gary Morgan and Judy Kegel focused on the development of the theory of mind by testing the false belief abilities of children and young adults who received language input at different ages.
-There were 22 participants who were all NSL signers and between the ages of 7 to 39.
+There were 22 participants who were all NSL signers and between the ages of 7 and 39.
 The participants were split into two groups, an early learner group who were exposed to NSL before 10 years old, and a late learner group who were exposed to NSL after 10 years of age.
 The early learners outperformed the late learners in the two false belief tests, with only some later learners passing the two false belief tests.
 Morgan and Kegel concluded that creating a theory of mind without adequate language input shows that reasoning about, or understanding the nature of false beliefs, is difficult.
 The results of the later NSL learners shows that because they went many years without learning a language, they had more difficulty understanding other people's mental state.